-Great job, you have made it a long way on this journey.
+Great job!
 You’ve thought about your wishes, had conversations, chose what documents were right for you and filled them out according to their legal requirements.

 This is an important step!